Worlds first SMS to be auctioned in Paris

 The message reads "Merry Christmas."

-Such digital certificates are gaining in popularity - the NFT of Twitter founder Jack Dorsey's first tweet was sold for 2.9 million dollars at auction earlier this year, while Tim Berners Lee's first source code for the World Wide Web fetched 5.4 million.
+Such digital certificates are gaining in popularity: The NFT of Twitter founder Jack Dorsey's first tweet was sold for 2.9 million dollars at auction earlier this year, while Tim Berners Lee's first source code for the World Wide Web fetched 5.4 million dollars.

 Development manager Maximilien Aguttes is still hoping for a higher final bid though.